 - Chronic illness and health issues as well as medications can affect the way our body functions sexually.

-If you want to find new ways to connect sexually with your partner that will allow you to feel less anxious about performing it might be necessary to get help from a knowledgeable provider that has resources and if need be can make the appropriate referrals.
+If you want to find new ways to connect sexually with your partner that will allow you to feel less anxious about performing, contact me today for a phone consultation.

 - Low sexual desire